OasisDigital/angular2-firebase/README.md

-# Angular 2 Firebase Tools
+# DEPRECATED - Angular 2 Firebase Tools

-## A Third Party A2-Firebase Library
+## Use this instead:

-There is an official Angular 2 <-> Firebase library in developent by the team at Firebase / Google:
+There is an official Angular 2 <-> Firebase library now (as of 2017) in find condition for real use, implemented by the team at Firebase / Google:

 https://angularfire2.com/

 https://github.com/angular/angularfire2

-If you are just getting started with Angular 2 and Firebase, you should probably use that library.
+You should probably use that library.
 It certainly has more documentation and features than this one.

+# Old, Third Party A2-Firebase Library

-This third-party library still exists because:
+This third-party library existed because:

 * I started well before the official library.
-* I have a couple of applications using it.
+* I was able to get applications up and running with it.
-* It has a considerably more minimal approach, contrasting the "wrap every outside thing in an Angular thing" approach used by the above link library and many other libraries out there.
+* It has a considerably more minimal approach, contrasting the "wrap outside things in Angular thing" approach used by angularfire2.

 ## Introduction